samco-sdk/Java-SDK/README.md

    Official Java Bridge for accessing Stocknote API

-   This documentation covers details of the Java bridge / SDK provided by SAMCO, for accessing the <a href="https://docs-tradeapi.samco.in/#samco-api-documentation">SAMCO Stocknote APIs.</a>
+   This documentation covers details of the Java bridge / SDK provided by SAMCO, for accessing the <a href="https://docs-tradeapi.samco.in/#samco-api-documentation">SAMCO Trade API.</a>

 ## Overview